English Russian Scientific Dictionary: Preface

 In Russian literature there is good custom to mention name of interpreter.
 Because I turn for help to forum, it is hard for me to follow this custom.
 Therefore I decided to tell about people who help me in the book dedicated to process of translation.

+When I feel that I need additional assistance, I'm looking for patern in books and articles where I can find appropriate terminology or sample how to write proper sentence.
+In particular, I recommend book search in Google

+Very often when I translate I feel that I need to change original sentence in order to make it more sufficient to my ideas in both languages.
+This is why I consider translation as an inseparable part of work on the text and creative process.

 Initially I started this vocabulary as immediate helper to write papers.
+Although there are a lot of scientific texts in internet, search for a particular term or definition takes a lot of time.
+And I decided to save translation of terms and definitions which was important for me and I met in books published on both languages.
+So the vocabulary has appeared.
 I wrote vocabulary slowly.
-I put into vocabulary terms and definitions which was important for me and I met in books published on both languages.
 When vocabulary became large enough I decided to make it available for others.
 I also took into account the wishes expressed in response to previous versions of vocabulary.
 This vocabulary involves only physical and mathematical terminology.
 Word may have an alternative translation or different meaning in common speech.
 However I did not include this information into vocabulary

 I also included the bilingual name index into this book.
 I added into this list only names which I met in both Russian and English texts.
 However there is one more problem which I meet when I translate papers.
 Sometimes the relationship between the writing and and the pronunciation is not clear.
 It would be good idea to add transcription, however I did not make it because I did not have reliable source.